rodi-314/ip/README.md

-# Siri — Todo List Chatbot
+# Siri — To-do List Chatbot — User Guide

 This is a chatbot created for users to keep track of their tasks, such as to-dos, deadlines, and events.
 It's named after Apple's virtual assistant _Siri_.
 Given below are instructions on how to use it.